 Annual Short Story Competition

-The 2017 DWL Short Story Contest is now accepting submissions.
-Please visit the submission guidelines page for more details on how you can participate.
-The contest offers three $100 cash prizes and is proud to continue its partnership into the fifth year with the Dastaan Award worth PKR 50,000 or approximately $500 for one of the three winners of the contest.
-Deadline for submissions is 30th September 2017.
+The winners of the 2017 DWL Short Story Contest have been announced.
+We received an overwhelming response to our call for short stories this year and we’re grateful to our community of writers for it.
+The 2017 contest offered three $100 cash prizes and DWL is proud to have continued its partnership into the fifth year with the Dastaan Award worth PKR 50,000 or approximately $500 for one of the three winners of the contest.

 Results of the 2016 DWL Short Story Contest have been announced.
 Please visit the 2016 contest page for more details.